optskug/docs/README.md

 2. Then once you get your Comma powered up, you'll connect it to your Wi-Fi network.

-3. Install "Custom Software:
+3. Install "Custom Software":
-    - When it asks you to enter a URL for "Custom Software", first try: `https://installer.comma.ai/pd0wm/rav4-prime`
+    - When it asks you to enter a URL for "Custom Software", use: `https://installer.comma.ai/commaai/master`
-    - If you installation hangs and then restarts, try: `https://smiskol.com/fork/pd0wm/rav4-prime`

 4. Get SSH setup on the device:
    * Before you start (Both): https://github.com/commaai/openpilot/wiki/SSH#before-you-start